 Giving employees real-time assessment makes it easier to discuss issues with them at the annual review.
 “You know their strengths and weaknesses,” Kilgore says.

-• Take employees’ suggestions seriously.
-Kilgore learned when talking with nurses during one evaluation that they wanted to be trained to use one new surgical device: a laser that required a certified trainer to come in and show staff how to use it.
-A couple of nurses said that next time there was a class, they’d like to have the trainer train four nurses at a time, she recalls.
+Take employees’ suggestions seriously: Kilgore learned when talking with nurses during one evaluation that they wanted to be trained to use one new surgical device.
+It was a laser that required a certified trainer to come in and show staff how to use it, and couple of nurses said that the next time there was a class, they’d like to have the trainer train four nurses at a time, she recalls.

 “I had no idea they were even interested,” she says.
 “What I’ve learned over time is to listen to my staff.
 People might think they’re just complaining, and there is some complaining, but sometimes you pick up little pearls that could work.”